 Most restaurants require reservations; this is not a place where you show up without one.

 Muslims come together to pray on Friday.
 Due to this, the weekend is Friday through Saturday.

-I will never forget the phrase “Allah does not see over the bridge.”
-I think it sums up the double standards and exposes the blind eye attitude reserved for some sins — a norm where ever money or power is involved throughout the world.
-Sadly, this, along with the sexism, tarnished my hopes of purity for such a devoutly religious nation.
+I will never forget the phrase, “Allah does not see over the bridge.”
+It sums up the double standards and exposes the blind-eye attitude reserved for some sins — a norm where money or power is involved worldwide.
+Sadly, this and sexism tarnished my hopes of purity for such a devoutly religious nation.

 Thousands will disagree with my take on Dubai, which is fine.
 Similarly, some might be offended, which is alright with me.
 It comes down to taste.
-Mega malls, oversized flashy buildings, Lamborghini’s, and extravagant resorts don’t impress me.
+Mega malls, significant flashy buildings, Lamborghini’s, and extravagant resorts don’t impress me.
 No one needs to travel to the Middle East to experience extreme luxury – this exists everywhere globally in every country as it did long before Dubai was on the map.
-Lastly, I despise overt sexism, and I loathe double standards.
+Lastly, I despise overt sexism, and I wouldn’t say I like double standards.

-My perception based on my own experience is that Dubai has become a symbol of success for those who love it.
+Based on my own experience, my perception is that Dubai has become a symbol of success for those who love it.
 After all, you must have some dosh to experience it, and everyone “who’s anyone” has been.
 Primarily, I consider Dubai the ultimate travel status symbol money can buy.
 Yawn.